ganrad/aks-aspnet-sqldb-rest/README.md

 6. Configure AKS to pull application container images from ACR.

     **IMPORTANT NOTES:**

-    If you selected Option **A** in Step 3 then execute the command in the snippet below and skip to the Step 7.
-Skip this command and go to the next section in this step if you selected Option **B** in Step 3.
+    If you selected Option **A** in Step 3 then execute the command in the code snippet below and skip to Step 7.
+Skip this command snippet and go to the next section in this step if you selected Option **B** in Step 3.

     ```bash
     # Assign registry pull permission to the AKS cluster Service Principal so it can pull images from the ACR instance.
     # In the command below, replace 'ACR_NAME' with the name of your ACR instance.
-(Exclude the brackets '<, >')
+(Exclude the brackets '< , >')
+    #
     $ az aks update -g myResourceGroup -n akscluster --attach-acr <ACR_NAME>
     #
     ```